Before you get started please:

 - Please be aware that the power source you choose needs to be able to deliver a minimum of 500 mA of charging current (if unsure, please see the markings on your charging device or check its manual).

-- While charging, the power LED on the underside of your mikme will flash orange
+- While charging, the power LED on the underside of your mikme will glow orange.

 - It's best to let your mikme fully charge, which can take up to 5 hours.
 Once mikme is fully charged, the power light on the back of your mikme will turn off.